-While the implementation timeline is different for different businesses turnover the basic principles of e-invoicing remain same in all phases
+While the e-Invoice implementation date is different for different businesses turnover the basic principles remain same in all five phases

 E-invoicing is a digital method of invoicing in which transactions between businesses (B2B), businesses and consumers (B2C), or businesses and government (B2G) are recorded electronically.
 Tax authorities validate and store these invoices in real time through the MyInvois System, a centralized platform introduced by the Inland Revenue Board of Malaysia (IRBM).